openstack-archive/opencafe/docs/source/contributing/process.rst

   a +1 vote from any user as well as a +2 vote from a core reviewer.
 Votes for a review can range from -2 to +2.
 A rough breakdown of the intent of each rating are:

     * -2 - Request is judged as unacceptable to be merged as is.
-Reasons for this might include include duplication of effort, serious architectural flaws, addition of unnecessary dependencies, non-scalable solutions, or modifications that will break existing functionality.
+Reasons for this might include duplication of effort, serious architectural flaws, addition of unnecessary dependencies, non-scalable solutions, or modifications that will break existing functionality.
     * -1 - Request may have minor issues that need to be addressed before the request is approved.